equinor/ert/docs/experimental/plugin_system.rst

 Hook implementation
 -------------------

-All hook implementations expects a PluginResponse to be returned.
+All hook implementations expect a ``PluginResponse`` to be returned.
-The PluginResponse is a wrapper around the actual data that you want to return, with additional metadata about which plugin the hook response is coming from.
+The ``PluginResponse`` is a wrapper around the actual data that you want to return, with additional metadata about which plugin the hook response is coming from.
 To avoid having to deal with the details of this a decorator is provided, which can be used like this.